workerholic/workerholic.github.io/_includes/story.md

 Currently, we have one worker processing the jobs one by one, sequentially.
 Our goal is to process these jobs 5 times as fast, hence, we need five workers instead of one, working together so they can process five jobs, instead of one, in 50 ms. This is where the concept of **Concurrency** comes in.

-Concurrency is employed to design atomic units of work than can be executed at the same time, concurrently.
-That is, for a given time window, two or more units of work are worked on.
-It could be at the exact same time (in parallel), or, alternatively but never at the exact same time (not in parallel).
+Concurrency is employed to design atomic units of work that can be executed independently from one another, effectively enabling them to potentially be executed at the same time (in parallel or not).
 In our case, a unit of work is a job.

 In Ruby we can enable **Concurrency** by using **Threads**.
 A Ruby program *always* has a **main thread** of execution in which the code is executed.
 It is possible for this main thread to use the `Thread` API, provided by the Ruby core library, in order to spawn new threads of execution.
-A thread of execution executes independently from other threads of execution.
+A thread of execution runs independently from other threads.

-Threads rely on what is called the **OS scheduler** in order to receive some computational resources from a CPU core.
-This is how they are able to execute the code they contain.
-The OS Scheduler is in charge of fairly attributing some computational resources to each thread and process by **scheduling them on CPU cores** for a specific duration.
+In order to receive computational time on the CPU, threads rely on what is called the **OS scheduler**.
+This mechanism allows them to execute code they contain.
+The OS Scheduler is in charge of fairly allocating computational resources to each thread and process by **scheduling them on CPU cores** for a specific duration.

 {: .center}
 ![efficiency_OS_scheduler_threads](/img/efficiency_OS_scheduler_threads.png){:width="400"}